xueannafang/hsp_toolkit_solv_pred_v_2.0/README.md

 Database HSP temperature correction done.
 ```

-Now all the HSP in the database has been corrected based on your setting.
+Now all the HSP values in the database have been corrected based on the previous setting.

-You will then see the following instruction (If you continue as room temperature in the last step, you will go to this step directly.):
+Users will then see the following instruction:

 ```
 Set parameters: